fischezdbd/azure-quickstart-templates/mongodb-replica-set-centos/README.md

 - The replica set doesn't have arbiter nodes.
 - The replica set enables internal authentication.
 Check /etc/mongokeyfile for details.
 - More MongoDB usage details please visit MongoDB website https://www.mongodb.org/ .

+###More info on Azure VM sizes for MongoDB
+1. A  series

+A series offers general purpose instances that fit most workloads.
+They are available in various sizes ranging from 0.75 GB to 56 GB.
+Inside A series you are offered two options – ‘Basic’ and ‘Standard’.
+The ‘Basic’ version costs less but does not offer load balancing, auto-scaling etc.
+From a database perspective, the most important difference is that with ‘Basic’ instances your azures disks (page blobs) are limited to 300 IOPS/disk whereas with ‘Standard’ instances you can go up to 500 IOPS/disk.
+This can make a big difference, especially with larger instances when you can RAID the disks.
+Our recommendation is to use ‘Standard’ machines whenever possible to leverage the enhanced I/O.
+The number of disks that can be attached to a VM depends on the size of the VM.
+You can go up to 16 disks for  A7 machine.
+More details can be found here: https://docs.microsoft.com/en-us/azure/cloud-services/cloud-services-sizes-specs

+2. D series/ DS series

+D series instances offer better performance compared to the A series  - specifically better CPU and local SSD instances.
+The local SSD disk will give you the best disk performance possible on Azure.
+However, it is called ‘local’ for a reason.
+The data on these disks is ephemeral – if for any reason your VM is stopped you will lose all the data on your disk.
+So the Local SSD should not be used as a primary store.
+The DS series is more interesting from a data perspective because it is the only instance type that supports Premium storage.
+Premium storage as the name suggests offers enhanced disk IOPS depending on the size of the disk.
+If possible try to use premium storage for all your data disks.
+For more details consult the Premium storage overview.

+Disk Types	P10	P20	P30
+Disk Size	128 GB	512 GB	1024 GB
+IOPS per Disk	500	2300	5000
+Throughput per Disk	100 MB/sec	150 MB/sec	200 MB/sec

+3. G series

+This is the ‘monster’ series offering huge amounts of RAM (up to 448 GB) and local SSD.
+If you can afford it this series offers the best performance.
+The G series instances might only be available in the West US and East US 2 datacenters.